Hoe bewaar je extra vierge olijfolie het beste? - TheOliveLabel.shop

 Tip Advice

-1. Dark Buy EVOO in a dark bottle or bag-in-box and store in a dark place
+1. Dark Buy EVOO in a dark bottle or bag-in-box and store it in a dark place

-4. Shelf life at room temperature If unopened, use well before the best-before date.
-Once opened, keep for 3–4 months, up to the best-before date.
+4. Shelf life at room temperature Unopened, use before the best-before date; opened, use within 3–4 months, but no later than the best-before date.

-5. Smell & taste Fresh & fruity = good; flat & rancid = don't use
+5. Smell & taste Fresh & fruity = good; flat & rancid = do not use

 Conclusion

-Extra virgin olive oil stays healthy and flavorful for the longest time when stored in a cool, dark, and airtight container.
-Use within a few months of opening, but always by the best-before date, and always trust your senses.
-This way, you'll fully enjoy the unique flavor and health benefits of this liquid gold.
+Extra virgin olive oil remains healthy and flavorful longest if you store it cool, dark, and airtight.
+After opening, use within a few months but in any case before the best-before date, and always trust your senses.
+This way, you can optimally enjoy the unique taste and health benefits of this liquid gold.

 The Olive Label.shop